 While there might be fewer loan options for non-U.S. citizens, it’s still important to shop around and compare multiple lenders to find the right loan for you.
 In addition to residency requirements, be sure to consider interest rates, repayment terms, and any fees charged by the lender.

 Comparing lenders is easy with Credible.
-You can see your prequalified rates from in just two minutes — without affecting your credit.
-Note that when you formally apply for a loan, most lenders will conduct a hard credit pull which could ding your score by up to 10 points for up to one year.
+You can see your prequalified rates in just two minutes — without affecting your credit.
+Note that when you formally apply for a loan, most lenders will conduct a hard credit pull, which could ding your score by up to 10 points for up to one year.

 FAQ